Earthlock: Development

 The game is inspired by early Square Japanese role-playing games, though Snowcastle wanted to subvert common genre character stereotypes.
 Development for the game started as early as 2011, with a pre-alpha build trailer being released in May 2013.
 The game was originally just known by its subtitle, Festival of Magic.

 In November 2013, the game was placed on crowdfunding platform Kickstarter with the aim of securing $250,000 in funding.
 However, Snowcastle later pulled from the platform, due to it getting lost in the crowd during the holiday season.
 A fresh Kickstarter campaign was launched in March 2014 with a lowered goal of $150,000.
 This second campaign was successful, raising $178,000 in April 2014.
 The game's plot was written by comic book writer Magnus Aspli.

 An early concept demo was released in March 2014 for the Windows, OS X and Linux platforms.

 Snowcastle Games partnered with Cross Function to release the game in Japan.
 Despite waning interest in the Wii U in 2016 after the announcement of the Nintendo Switch, Snowcastle Games upheld their promise of a Wii U version, with an unnamed third-party handling porting duties.
 The Wii U version was ultimately released in September 2017 as a digital-only title.
 Due to the initial release's poor reception, it was announced in 2018 that a massively reworked version of the game, titled Earthlock, would launch that same year for Linux, macOS, Microsoft Windows, Nintendo Switch, PlayStation 4, Xbox One.

 Reception

+Prior to its re-release, the game received an aggregate score of 56/100 for its PlayStation 4 version and 66/100 for its Xbox One version, indicating "mixed or average" reviews.
+Its post-revamp Nintendo Switch version received a higher, though still mixed score of 73/100.

+Legacy

+The game received a more casual spin-off, Ikonei Island: An Earthlock Adventure, a single-player or co-op adventure and crafting game about exploring a mysterious island.
+It was initially released for PC on November 9, 2023, and, later, for PlayStation 4, PlayStation 5, Xbox One, and Xbox Series X/S, on March 21, 2024.
+A sequel, Earthlock 2, was also announced in 2020, and planned for release in 2022, although it was never released.
+The sequel was re-revealed in 2024 with a to-be-announced release date, and revolves around exploring and bringing life back to the Desert of Kor using a special "Desert Ship".
+An additional game is reportedly planned due to a deal between Snowcastle Games and Jagex.